mozeago/jetpack-compose-training-summary-notes/README.md

 Scaffold allows you to implement a UI with the basic Material Design layout structure.
 It provides slots for the most common top-level Material components such as TopAppBar, BottomAppBar, FloatingActionButton and Drawer.
 With Scaffold, you make sure these components will be positioned and work together correctly.
 **LazyColumn** in Jetpack Compose is the equivalent of RecyclerView in Android Views.
 LazyColumn renders only the visible items on screen, allowing performance gains and doesn't need to `scroll` modifier.
+ConstraintLayout can help you place composables relative to others on the screen and is an alternative to using multiple Rows, Columns and Boxes.
+ConstraintLayout is useful when implementing larger layouts with more complicated alignment requirements.